SierraTecnologia/Facilitador/docs/inspiracao/decoy/admins.md

 - publish (set the `visibility`)
 - manage (combines all of the above)

 In addition, you can make custom permissions and check for them using the same methods.
-For instance, you could add an `approve.articles` permission to the config and then check for it using `app('decoy.user')->can('approve', 'articles')`.
+For instance, you could add an `approve.articles` permission to the config and then check for it using `app('facilitador.user')->can('approve', 'articles')`.
 This is preferred over checking the admin's role as it is more flexible and expressive.

 ## Tracking changes